anticlam/url-shortener/README.md

-# url-shortener
 URL shortener api with custom user authentication using Django and DRF.
-Unregistered users can submit URLs but cannot view them unless they register and log in.
+Unregistered users can use shortened URLs but cannot create them unless they register and log in.

-Credits:
-@jod35
-@OtchereDev
+Credits: @jod35 @OtchereDev